Pro Leak

 How to Detect a Heating System Leak at Home

 A leaking heating system can cause serious problems in your home — from higher energy bills to property damage.
-But spotting the signs early doesn’t require plumbing expertise.
 At Leapfrog Leak Detection, we specialise in professional leak detection and are at hand to help, but there are simple checks you can do yourself first.

 Why heating system leaks matter